In conversation with More

 More: If you were given a few more centuries, what would you do differently this time around?

-Gregory: I’m not . . .
-Maybe we can . . .
-With education rebuilt from the ground up, given just a bit more time, we might have a chance to disarm our unequivocal convictions about our surroundings and pay attention to the undercurrents gliding over our feet.
-Even if only fleetingly at first.
-There’s a chance we may nosedive into chaos if we prematurely quit attending classes when left alone with doubt.
-During this precarious time, we may also begin to form coalitions of doubters and return to the previous framework—unless we can find the courage to ask for help from a highly qualified therapist.
+Gregory: There’s a chance we may nosedive into chaos if we prematurely abandon our studies when left alone with doubt.
+During this precarious time, we might start forming coalitions of doubters and revert to the old framework—unless we find the courage to seek help from a highly qualified therapist.
 I mean the best in this universe.
-I don’t even know if it’s a possibility at this stage, as it evidently must involve reeducation of the adult population, which . . . to be honest, I feel hopeless about on most days.
+I don’t even know if that’s a possibility at this stage, as it would evidently require reeducating the adult population, which . . . to be honest, I feel hopeless about on most days.

 Gregory: Hm.